open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.Jaeger/README.md

   (default `ExportProcessorType.Batch`).
 * `BatchExportProcessorOptions`: Configuration options for the batch exporter.
   Only used if ExportProcessorType is set to Batch.
+* `HttpClientFactory`: A factory function called to create the `HttpClient` instance that will be used at runtime to transmit spans over HTTP when the `HttpBinaryThrift` protocol is configured.
+See [Configure HttpClient](#Configure-HttpClient) for more details.

 See the
 [`TestJaegerExporter.cs`](../../examples/Console/TestJaegerExporter.cs)